brunogama/Networking/Documentation/SWIFT_6_FEATURES.md

 ## Overview

-ModernNetworking is built from the ground up to leverage Swift 6's advanced concurrency and safety features.
+Networking is built from the ground up to leverage Swift 6's advanced concurrency and safety features.
 This document details how the framework uses these features to provide a safe, performant, and developer-friendly networking experience.

 ### Swift 6 Compliance Highlights